JayC1765/Giant-machines-project/README.md

 2. Update the .env file variables (optional for some variables) but the database user (usually defaults to 'postgres') and password might be required
 3. Install dependencies for the frontend by running `npm install` at the root directory
 4. Install dependencies in server directory by running `cd server` and `npm install`
+5. Run `npm run upload` to start up a Sequelize instance which will create a table for any models in the models folder.
+At the same time, it will also upload the CSV file automatically in the existing table.
-5. Run `npm start` inside the server directory (please **ensure** step 1 is completed first)
+6. Run `npm start` inside the server directory (please **ensure** step 1 is completed first)

 - Server currently runs on http://localhost:8080.
 If changed to a different port, please update the "proxy" value inside the `package.json` at the root directory

-6. To upload the data in csv format into our newly created database, you can run the following script below inside the PSQL terminal:

-`` \COPY timesheets (date, client, project, project_code, hours, billable, first_name, last_name, billable_rate) FROM '<pathToServerFolder>/Giant-machines-project/server/GM_sample_data.csv' DELIMITER ',' CSV HEADER; ``

-Example: \COPY timesheets (date, client, project, project_code, hours, billable, first_name, last_name, billable_rate) FROM '/Users/JasonChan1/Documents/Coding/Giant-machines-project/server/GM_sample_data.csv' DELIMITER ',' CSV HEADER;

 7. Run `npm start` at the root.
 Enjoy!